bhickey77/social-platform-local-crate/README.md

 6. Select access keys
 7. Click 'Create new access key' - save this in the .env file

-### Admin Creation
-This is an important step!
-The app does not have functionality to crate an admin from a live deployed app.
-1. To create an administrator, first make sure the server and app is running locally.
-2. Navigate to [the Register page](http://localhost:3000/#/register) in your browser.
-3. Register the a user by following the steps.
-4. In Postico, navigate to the `local_crate` database you created then to the `person` table.
-5. Change the `user_type` column from `user` to `admin`.
-6. This user is now an administrator.
-When you push this database to Heroku, the user you created will permanently be an administrator and give access to administrator functionality.

 ## Deployment on Heroku
 1. Register an account on Heroku (http://signup.heroku.com/login).